 Dr. Ochoa: Many cats never need their claws trimmed their whole life.
 If you provide your cat with many places and scratching posts to sharpen their claws, you will not have to trim them.
 As your cat gets to be older, you need to inspect their claws more often to see if they are showing any issues.
 Older cats will not use scratching post if they are sick or if their joints hurt them, causing you to need to trim them at home.

-Cat claws can become thick and brittle as the cat ages due to systemic diseases as well as lack of mobility which means the cat is less able to maintain the claws by chewing and scratching away the loose outer sheath.
+Cat claws can thicken and become brittle as the cat ages due to systemic diseases, a slowing down of claw growth as well as a decrease in mobility which means the cat is less able to maintain the claws.

 What to do if the cat’s claws are overgrown

 Where possible, trim back the claw before it embeds in the paw pad.
 If the claw has already embedded, seek veterinary attention to remove the claw from the paw pad and check for signs of infection and prescribe antibiotics if necessary.

 Trimming cat claws

 Not all senior cats will develop thickened and overgrown claws, but if they do, it will be necessary to trim them to prevent them curling back on themselves and embedding them into the paw pad.